 Just consider how bad things have to be for the government to even be willing to flatten all of Manhattan.
 The entire situation can be summed up by one line of dialogue from the soldier that rescues Rob and his friends after they ask him what Clover is.

 Soldier: If they know, they ain't telling me.
 But whatever it is, it's winning.

-- The scene where Hud comes face to face with the Monster.
-We don't even get a cheap jump scare, he just stares into the camera, takes a sniff, then CHOMP.
+The scene where Hud comes face-to-face with Clover.
+We don't even get a cheap Jump Scare; he just stares into the camera, takes a sniff, then CHOMP.

-- Hell, the whole movie is goddamn terrifying.
-It is extremely relentless, realistic, and worse yet, it exactly feels like you're caught in the middle of a monster attack.
+Hell, the whole movie is goddamn terrifying.
+It is extremely relentless, realistic and, worse yet, exactly feels like you're caught in the middle of a monster attack.

-- There's also the fact that babies have enormous appetites, and in between spooking and running away, Clover has to stop and feed.
-And he's surrounded by tasty little treats - us.
+There's also the fact that babies have enormous appetites, and in between spooking and running away, Clover has to stop and feed.
+And it's surrounded by tasty little treats: Us.